Primary sclerosing cholangitis: Management

 No pharmacologic treatment has been approved by the U.S. Food and Drug Administration for PSC.
 Some experts recommend a trial of ursodeoxycholic acid (UDCA), a bile acid occurring naturally in small quantities in humans, as it has been shown to lower elevated liver enzyme numbers in patients with PSC and has proven effective in other cholestatic liver diseases.
 However, UDCA has yet to be shown to clearly lead to improved liver histology and survival.
 Guidelines from the American Association for the Study of Liver Diseases and the American College of Gastroenterology do not support the use of UDCA but guidelines from the European Association for the Study of the Liver do endorse the use of moderate doses (13–15 milligrams per kilogram) of UDCA for PSC.

 Supportive treatment for PSC symptoms is the cornerstone of management.
 These therapies are aimed at relieving symptoms such as itching with antipruritics (e.g. bile acid sequestrants such as cholestyramine); antibiotics to treat episodes of ascending cholangitis; and vitamin supplements, as people with PSC are often deficient in fat-soluble vitamins (A, D, E, and K).

 ERCP and specialized techniques may also be needed to help distinguish between a benign PSC stricture and a bile-duct cancer (cholangiocarcinoma).

 Liver transplantation is the only proven long-term treatment of PSC.
 Indications for transplantation include recurrent bacterial ascending cholangitis, decompensated cirrhosis, hepatocellular carcinoma, hilar cholangiocarcinoma, and complications of portal hypertension.
 Not all patients are candidates for liver transplantation, and some experience disease recurrence afterward.
 The reasons why some patients develop recurrent PSC remains largely obscure, but surprisingly, those without recurrence of disease (hence protected from recurrence) are characterized by an increased presence of the potentially pathogenic Shigella species.

 Complications

 Cholangiocarcinoma (CCA) represents a major complication and the leading cause of death in patients with primary sclerosing cholangitis (PSC), with a lifetime prevalence ranging from 6-13%.
-Patients with PSC have a 400-600 fold higher risk of developing CCA compared to the general population, with an annual risk between 0.5-1.5%.
+Patients with PSC have a 400-600 fold higher risk of developing CCA compared to the general population, with an annual risk between 0.5 and 1.5%.
 Notably, 30-50% of PSC-associated CCAs are diagnosed within the first year after PSC diagnosis, and up to 80% of patients die within one year of CCA detection.
 Risk factors include advanced age, male sex, concomitant inflammatory bowel disease, and high-grade biliary strictures.
 The development of CCA follows a multistep carcinogenesis model involving chronic inflammation, which progresses from damaged biliary epithelium to dysplasia and eventually invasive cancer, with molecular mechanisms including inflammatory pathways, oxidative stress, genetic alterations (commonly affecting p53), and epigenetic changes that create an aberrant phenotype in cholangiocytes.